JairusSW/as-json/README.md

 My library beats JSON (written in C++) on all counts *and*, I see many places where I can pull at least a 60% uplift in performance if I implement it.

+Note: SIMD is in-development and only available on the `v1` branch on GitHub

 Serialization Benchmarks: